Double-barrelled name: Turkish tradition

-Turkish tradition offers options to couples after the marriage for the naming conventions.
-Renewing the national identity card to reflect the changes has two options, one is to use the man's surname for the newly formed family's surname, the second is to use two surnames for the family noting that one is the bride's original/birth name, the latter is the groom's surname.
-This highlights the equal importance of men and women in Turkish history since 2008, by giving legal opportunity to use whichever is preferable for partners.
+Turkish tradition offers options to couples for naming conventions after marriage.
+Renewing the national identity card to reflect the changes presents two options: one is to use the man's surname for the newly formed family surname, the second is to use two surnames for the family, noting that one is the bride's original/birth surname, the latter is the groom's surname.